PyDL/ASDA/README.md

 ```
 2. you need to use the pyflct package to estimate the velocity field connecting the above two images:
 `vx, vy, vm = flct(data0, data1, 1.0, 1.0, 10, outfile='vel.dat')`.
 Please notice that, vx, vy and vm are also in *(x, y)** order.
 Here, vx and vy are the velocity field.
 Usually, vm are not necessary.</br>
-3. calculate gamma1 and gamma2 values (see the reference) with `gamma1, gamma2 = gamma_values(vx, vy, factor=1)`.
+3. calculate tau1 and tau2 values (see the reference, **Please note that, tau1 and tau2 are called as gamma1 and gamma2 in the code**) with `tau1, tau2 = gamma_values(vx, vy, factor=1)`.
 Alternatively, you may use `gamma_values_mpi.py` to make the calculation MUCH faster with multiple CPUs.
 You may specify factor as an integer greater than 1 to make preciser detection of vortex centers.
 But, this can be very costy and is not neccessary for high-resolution data.</br>
-4. perform the detection of vortices using `center, edge, point, peak, radius = center_edge(gamma1, gamma2, factor=1)`. center is a list containing the pixel location of all vortices in the image. edge is a list of the edges of all vortices. point is a list of all points within vortices. peak is a list of the peak gamma1 values of all vortices. radius is a list of the effective radii of all vortices.</br>
+4. perform the detection of vortices using `center, edge, point, peak, radius = center_edge(tau1, tau2, factor=1)`. center is a list containing the pixel location of all vortices in the image. edge is a list of the edges of all vortices. point is a list of all points within vortices. peak is a list of the peak gamma1 values of all vortices. radius is a list of the effective radii of all vortices.</br>
 5. use `ve, vr, vc, ia = vortex_property(center, edge, points, vx, vy, data0)` to calculate the expanding, rotating, center speeds of above vortices. ia is the average intensity from data0 of all points within each vortex.</br>
 6. **Notice**: radius, ve, vr and vc calculated above are in units of 1.
 Suppose for data0 and data1, the pixel size is *ds* (in units of actual physical units such as Mm, km, m...) and the time difference of *dt* (in units of second, minute, hour...), then you should use `radius * ds` and `ve * ds / dt`, `vr * ds / dt`, `vc * ds / dt` as your final results.

+## Demo
+A demo **demo.py** is available with the demo data **demo_data.sav**:
+1. To run the demo, copy the code and data into the same folder of the ASDA code
+2. The demo data consists the following 4 variables: data0 (SOT Ca II observation at 2007-03-05T05:48:06.737), data1 (SOT Ca II observation at 2007-03-05T05:48:13.138), ds (pixel size of the observations), and dt (time difference in seconds between data0 and data1)